jlengstorf/gatsby-theme-jam-example/README.md

 ## How to use this repo

-**NOTE:** Make sure to replace `USERNAME` `THEMENAME` with the desired name for your theme in the following instructions.
+**NOTE:** Make sure to replace `USERNAME` with your GitHub username and `THEMENAME` with your theme name.

+1. Fork this repo.

+2. Rename the forked repo `gatsby-theme-THEMENAME`.
+(Make sure to replace `THEMENAME` with your chosen name.)

-1. Get the theme set up locally
+3. Get the theme set up locally.
     ```sh
     # clone the repo
-    git clone git@github.com:USERNAME/gatsby-theme-jam-example.git gatsby-theme-THEMENAME
+    git clone git@github.com:USERNAME/gatsby-theme-THEMENAME.git

     # move into the directory
     cd gatsby-theme-THEMENAME